Exposure to pesticides, may boost the long-term risk for developing Parkinson's disease by 70 percent, a new study suggests.

 Dr. Keith and Laurie Nemec's comments on pesticides could raise Parkinson's risk.

 This study which was published in the Annals of Neurology was the first to show that exposure to pesticides may increase long term risk for developing Parkinson's Disease by 70%, and was the first large human study that showed exposure to pesticides is associated with higher incidences of Parkinson's according to lead author, Dr. Ascherio, Associate Professor of Nutrition and Epidemiology at Harvard School of Public Health in Boston.
 Another interesting note in the study was exposure was 14 times more likely to be found in workers that either were farmers, ranchers or fishermen.
 But they stated, however, no differences were found in terms of risk increased between patients who been experienced exposure because of their work, again being farmers, or those who came in contact with chemicals because of home or garden use.
 That's the key, the home and garden pesticides that we are putting on our lawns and in our gardens, are weakening our immune systems and increasing the risk of all types of diseases and weakening of the immune systems in this study confirming Parkinson's Disease, but also knowing that these chemicals will increase our susceptibility to all disease, including immune suppressive diseases like cancer.
 What's the answer?
 Very simply, go natural.
 You can find by planting certain herbs in your garden they repel insects.
 By not needing to have a green, green lawn but tolerating some dandelions you might just save your life.
 Also chemicals enter your body by the food you eat so buy organic food whenever possible, eat a plant based diet instead of an animal based diet, animal concentrate chemicals, toxins and hormones in their fat tissue.
 You don't have a risk of this when you are eating plant material.
 And you especially have no risk at all when you eat plant material that is organic.
 So organic plant material as opposed to eating animal products, there's up to a thousand times difference in these toxins, chemicals, in the food sources.
 So the more chemicals that go into the body, the more toxins that go into the body, the higher the risks of all diseases.
 So if one adopts the 7 Basics Steps, Total Health Lifestyle, one becomes more disease protective in all areas.
-The7 Basic Steps to Total Health(TM) which are:
+The7 Basic Steps to Total Health(TM) which are: 1.
+Air--deep diaphragm breathing to oxygenate your body.

 2. Water--drink 32 ounces of distilled water per 50/lbs per body weight per day.